 Writing, and recovery heals the heart.

 What answers do you have that will help people in their recovery?
-Consider a guest post so people know that recovery works; here are the submission guidelines.
+Consider a guest post so people know that recovery works.